-Bands, floats, giant helium filled floats, celebrities, mascots and of course, race cars and drivers take to the street and wave and smile at fans.
-Music will fill the air and over 300,000 spectators will cheer and applaud for the parade participants as the parade winds its way past some of the city’s most iconic landmarks.
+Bands, floats, giant helium-filled floats, celebrities, mascots, and of course, race cars and drivers take to the street and wave and smile at fans.
+Music will fill the air and over 300,000 spectators will cheer and applaud the parade participants as the parade winds its way past some of the city’s most iconic landmarks.